Text Size

 Leadership

-The Parish or Police Jury President either serves as chairperson, or may designate the Parish Director of OHSEP to serve in his/her place.
+The Parish or Police Jury President either serves as chairperson or may designate the Parish Director of OHSEP to serve in his/her place.
 If the President serves as chairperson, the Director of OHSEP serves as the vice chairperson.
-Other members must include, at minimum, a Parish fire chief, a municipality chief executive officer, a police chief from within the Parish, the sheriff or his designee and a senior executive from the emergency medical community.
+Other members must include, at minimum, a Parish fire chief, a municipality chief executive officer, a police chief from within the Parish, the sheriff or his designee, and a senior executive from the emergency medical community.
 Peers in similar positions or occupations from across the Parish appoint PEMAC members to represent them in these meetings.

 Meeting + Reporting Requirements